Draggie306/CheatSheets/A level/source/Computer Science.md

 WHERE ReleaseDate = "02/06/2023"
 ```

-### Transaction Processing
+### Transaction Processing and ACID

-### ACID

 #### Atomicity
 A transaction must be processed in its entirety or not at all.
 It is not possible to process only part of a transaction no matter how catastrophic the failure is.

 #### Consistency

-No transaction can violoate the defined validation rules.
-Referential integrity will always be upheld
+No transaction can violate the defined validation rules.
+Referential integrity will always be upheld.

 #### Isolation
 The concurrent execution and processing of transactions must be the same as if these transactions were processed sequentially.